ionic-team/ionic-site/docs/v2/components/index.md

 will be at the top of the screen, below the nav-bar.
 This follows each platform's design specification, but can be configured with [IonicConfig](../api/config/IonicConfig/).

-Tabs are useful if you have a few "root" or "top-level" views.
+Tabs are useful if you have a few "root" or "top-level" pages.
 They are obvious to the user and quickly accessed, since they are always on the screen.
-However if screen space is limited, or you have a large number of root views, a [Menu](#menu) may be a better option.
+However if screen space is limited, or you have a large number of root pages, a [Menu](#menu) may be a better option.

 To initialize Tabs, use [`<ion-tabs>`](../api/components/tabs/Tabs/), with a child [`<ion-tab>`](../api/components/tabs/Tab/) for each tab: